typegoose/auto-increment/README.md

 * Please dont add comments with `+1` or something like that, use the Reactions
 * `npm run doc` generates all documentation for all files that can be used as modules (is used for github-pages)
 * `npm run doc:all` generates documentation even for internal modules

+### AutoIncrementID - Options

+The options can only be one single object

+This plugin variant uses an model and an collection to store tracking(/counter) infomation to keep track of the ID in case the latest one gets deleted

+Note: the model used to keep track of the counter, will use the connection that the assigned schema uses
+Note: when the model is completly new, the first document will be "1", [see here as on why](https://github.com/Automattic/mongoose/issues/3617)

+#### incrementBy

+`number` default `1`

+This option is optional, default is to increment by `1`

+#### field

+`string`

+This option is optional, defaults to `_id`

+#### trackerCollection

+`string`

+Set the Collection the tracker should use to store tracking infomation

+This option is optional, defaults to `idtracker`

+#### trackerModelName

+`string`

+Set the ModelName to use for the tracker model

+This option is optional, defaults to `idtracker`